Clayrisee/End-to-End-Object-Detection/README.md

 5. Active Learning for Object Detection [BACKLOG]

 # Example Use Case
-In this project, we will do Bottle Defect Detection for manufacture.
+In this open source project, we will do Bottle Defect Detection for manufacture.

 List Dataset:
 1. https://universe.roboflow.com/controle-qualite-pour-les-produits-emballees/water-bottles-defect-detectiion